But Is It Jazz? Cool Music in a World on Fire…

 Of Life (and Death?): new music from Carla Bley

-The first time I saw the American composer and pianist Carla Bley perform live was back in June 1974, when she played keyboards for the Jack Bruce Band; a couple of years later; the first of her albums that I bought was ‘Dinner Music’, released a couple of years later.
-Thereafter, I not only made … Continue reading Of Life (and Death?): new music from Carla Bley
+The first time I saw the American composer and pianist Carla Bley perform live was back in June 1974, when she played keyboards for the Jack Bruce Band; the first of her albums I bought was ‘Dinner Music’, released a couple of years later.
+Thereafter, I not only made sure that my collection of her … Continue reading Of Life (and Death?): new music from Carla Bley

 Now Streaming… The Musical Treasure Trove of ECM